databricks/spark-deep-learning/README.md

 Currently, TensorFlow and TensorFlow-backed Keras workflows are supported, with a focus on model application and transfer learning on image data at scale, with hyper-parameter tuning in the works.
-Furthermore, it provides tools for data scientists and machine learning experts to turn deep learning models into SQL functions that can be used by a much wider group of people.
-It does not perform distributed single-model training - this is an area of active research, and here we aim to provide the most practical solutions for the vast majority of deep learning use cases.
+Furthermore, it provides tools for data scientists and machine learning experts to turn deep learning models into SQL functions that can be used by a much wider group of users.
+It does not perform single-model distributed training - this is an area of active research, and here we aim to provide the most practical solutions for the majority of deep learning use cases.

-For an overview of the library, see **[the announcement TODO: put a link to the blog post here]**.
+For an overview of the library, see the Databrick [blog post](https://databricks.com/blog/2017/06/06/databricks-vision-simplify-large-scale-deep-learning.html?preview=true) introducing Deep Learning Pipelines.
-For the various use cases the package serves, see the Quick User Guide section below.
+For the various use cases the package serves, see the [Quick user guide](#quick-user-guide) section below.

-**[TODO: say something about this being an alpha / early iteration, welcoming contributions etc...]**
+The library is in its early days, and we welcome everyone's feedback and contribution.

+Authors: Bago Amirbekian, Joseph Bradley, Sue Ann Hong, Tim Hunter, Philip Yang

 ## Building and running unit tests